-Buyers are often attracted to the idea of purchasing a foreclosed home because of the low price.
-First-time homebuyers may be able to get a bigger house than they could otherwise afford.
-However, to be prepared for what lies ahead, it’s important to understand the process and appreciate what differentiates a foreclosed home from other properties.
+Buyers are often attracted to the idea of buying a foreclosed home because of the potential money they might save when compared purchasing a property listed at a price closer to the average for the area.
+First-time homebuyers may even be able to get a bigger house than they could otherwise afford.

 The primary difference between buying a foreclosure and a regularly listed property is that with a foreclosure, the seller is the bank.
-This will impact all aspects of the selling process.
-The time frame is much shorter than with a traditional sale, so you need to be ready to buy with financing already secured.
+This will likely impact aspects of the selling process.
+The time frame may be much shorter than with a traditional sale, so you may need to be ready to buy with financing already secured.

 When foreclosed properties are sold at an auction, cash is usually required.
 This may just be a larger down payment with the remaining balance to be paid by a certain date, or it could mean paying for the entire purchase up front.

 In other cases, properties have already been through an auction and the bank was the winning bidder.
 These properties are called real estate owned (REO) and can be purchased through a real estate agent like a traditional purchase.

 Another big difference is that you are buying the property “as is.”
 You should still get an inspection — in fact, a thorough inspection is recommended to determine what issues the property may have.
 Keep in mind that the bank generally will not pay for repairs or reduce the price to compensate for problems found in the inspection.

 In making your purchase decision, be sure to establish a budget that includes not only the purchase costs, but also any anticipated near-term and long-term repairs.

 If you are not familiar with how buying a foreclosure works, it may be a good idea to work with a real estate agent who knows the process well or an attorney specializing in the area.
 You also need to get preapproved and let your lender know you are focusing on foreclosures.